MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-training-campaigns.md

 The training threshold starts from the time of user training module assignment.

-We recommend that the number of days for the training threshold assignment is greater than the number of days that a user would have to complete a training module assignment.
+We recommend the number of days for the training threshold assignment to be greater than the number of days that a user would have to complete a training module assignment.

 In the training campaign user report, a user may have the following **Status** values: